What is it?

 What is it made of?

-Elephant tusks are made of Ivory.
-Ivory is formed from dentine and constitutes the bulk of the teeth and tusks of animals such as the elephant, hippopotamus, walrus, mammoth and narwhal.
+Elephant tusks are made of ivory.
+Ivory comes from the teeth and tusks of animals like the elephant, hippopotamus, walrus, mammoth and narwhal.

 When was it made?

 This tusk was taken by HM Revenue and Customs.
 Ivory is worth a lot of money and this has led to people killing elephants to sell their ivory.Ė endangering elephant populations across Africa and Asia.